ggez/ggez/docs/BuildingForEveryPlatform.md

 Then edit your `Cargo.toml` with your favorite super duper editor and under `[dependencies]` add:

 ```
-ggez = "0.3"
+ggez = "0.4"
 ```

-Now run `cargo run --features=cargo-resource-root` and it should build and run!  ...maybe.
+Now run `cargo run` and it should build and run!  ...maybe.
 It depends on what platform you're on and what libraries you have installed.
 To make super-duper sure you have all the bits and pieces in the right places to make this always work, read